Prediction: TPU will be the next big thing with IKs

 PVC vs PU vs synthetic rubber: slightly biased.
 Skip to: 2.
 Characteristics of the Material

 Cheap IKs are made from a film of heat-welded vinyl, like a slackraft.
 They’ll float, but run 1psi to avoid bursting and so sag horribly and track poorly.
 Some might also say they look a bit crap and are responsible for the ‘pool toy’ image from which IKs suffer.
 These boats are OK for messing about near the water’s edge, but often end up in the trash or back on eBay after being used just a couple of times.

-Broadly speaking (I say that a lot for legal reasons), quality inflatable kayaks use material comprised of a densely woven fabric core coated in either ‘synthetic rubber‘ or ‘PVC‘, as the image left demonstrates.
+Broadly speaking (I say that a lot for legal reasons), quality inflatable kayaks use material comprised of a densely woven fabric core (left) coated in either synthetic rubber or much more commonly now, PVC.

-The almost ballistic core adds strength and all but eliminates elasticity which means pressures can be higher, greatly improving performance, unlike a pure vinyl IK which just keeps expanding and expanding like the universe.
+The almost ballistic core adds strength and all but eliminates elasticity which means pressures can be pushed higher, greatly improving boat performance, unlike a pure vinyl inflatable pooltoy which just keeps expanding but never gets firm.

 Synthetic rubber (CSM, ‘Hypalon’)